TouhidSwapon/FirebaseFirestoreSimpleDocumentation/README.md

 # MyUtills
-A collection of custom java method which are usually used in most projects as support class.
+A collection of custom java method that I use in my projects most of the time as support class.